 In the first episode of the anime, the fountain where Haruhi ends up looking for her purse have several shots focusing on the statue in the middle which is of a boy clearly holding his penis while "peeing" (in the style of many classical fountains, most famously the Mannekin Pis of Brussels).

-Forget about there existing a radar at all in episode 8, where Kyouya pins Haruhi on a bed and explicitly threatens to rape her (or molest her in the manga).
-It doubles at the end of the episode when the Host Club finds Haruhi and Tamaki alone in a dark room, where Tamaki is showing her ways of dealing better with thunder such as wearing a cover over her eyes.
+The end of Episode 8: the Host Club finds Haruhi and Tamaki alone in a dark room, where Tamaki is showing her ways of dealing better with thunder such as wearing a cover over her eyes.
 The Host Club however, thinks he's tricking her into playing "SM games", "SM" meaning crude sexual activities where the man plays a dominant role.

 In the indoors tropical island episode, when Tamaki is evasdropping on Haruhi trying out bathing suits.

 Haruhi: Eh?
 But that's nothing more than a couple of strings!
 [Tamaki faints]

 In the Halloween episode, it touches on Innocent Innuendo when Haruhi and Hikaru are stuck in a net together; the noises they make trying to get out while it cuts to Tamaki tearfully watching them are... interesting.
 No wonder he was crying.

 Ayanokoji, in the very first episode, harrasses Haruhi for taking Tamaki's attention away from her.

 Hikaru towards Arai (old school friend of Haruhi) and later towards Tamaki (when noticing Haruhi's feelings for him).
 Tamaki is this towards Arai at first too, but later brushes it off when he takes a liking to him.